A complete guide to visiting Udawalawe national park, Sri Lanka

 Which is the best national park in Sri Lanka?

 The answer to this really depends on whether you want to see a specific animal.
-For example, the larger and popular Yala national park has a large leopard population.
-Whereas, the quieter Bundala national park is known as being an important home for migratory birds, the highlight of which is the flamingo.
-The Udawalawe national park is home to wild elephants.
-Therefore, if your main objective is to see elephants up close, then you would be best visiting Udawalawe national park.
+For example, the larger and popular Yala National Park has a large leopard population.
+Whereas, the quieter Bundala National Park is known as being an important home for migratory birds, the highlight of which is the flamingo.

 What animals can you see in Udawalawe national park?